 Instead, the weather worsened with severe weather and overcast down to 1,000' and with visibility of only 300' and attempted to turn out towards the sea to find an opening in the clouds.
 The P-38s circling off Yalu Point near Yamai Airfield for 20 minutes before finding a hole in the clouds.
 At 2:40pm with poor visibility, the formation broke up with Zielinski and Mikucky turning to the left while Reeves and Keown turning to the right.

 When Keown failed to return he was officially declared Missing In Action (MIA).
 His loss was attributed to bad weather.
 Also lost from the same flight was P-38H 42-66555 pilot Mikucky (MIA) and P-38H 42-66832 pilot Reeves.
 Afterwards, the mission was dubbed "Black Sunday" for the number of aircraft lost.

 When this aircraft failed to return from the mission, the 36th Fighter Squadron notified the rescue squadron at 3:30pm, but no searches could be undertaken until the next day due to bad weather.
 On April 17, 1944 PBY Catalinas and B-25s escorted by fighters searched the coastal and inland area from Saidor to Alexishafen.
 During the search, three wrecks were spotted near Alexishafen but were not identified.
 On April 18, 1944 searches continued without result.

-At the time of the crash, evidence of aircraft wreckage was offshore.
+At the time of the crash, evidence of aircraft wreckage was observed offshore Yalu Point on the north coast of New Guinea.
 But, there was no proof that it belonged to Keown's aircraft.
-His aircraft and body have never been located.
+His aircraft and body were never found during World War II.

 Keown was officially declared dead on February 7, 1946.
 He is memorialized on the tablets of the missing at Manila American Cemetery.